illinoistech-itm/jhajek/itmt-430/tooling-assignments/Readme.md

 For MacOS, newer versions use the Z shell.
 This is due to Apple not using GPLv3+ software, which newer versions of BASH are licensed under.
 This should be just fine and not require a new shell install.
 If you want to experiment you can also install PowerShell 7 via Brew but it is not required.

-Open a terminal and type the commands: `zsh --version` and `ssh -V` and take a screenshot of the output
+Open a terminal and type the commands: `zsh --version` and `ssh -V` and take a screenshot of the output.

 ### Installation of a Modern Terminal